What could be better than this?

 #2.
 Attention spans.
 There are many rules of thumb for determining children’s attention spans.
 Most typically it is the child’s age plus 1, or the child’s age x 4.
 Whichever way you consider it, young children do not have long attention spans so if you are reading your story to them don’t expect to be doing it for more than around 15 minutes for a nursery group or 20 minutes for a reception group.
 After that they will probably start to fidget.They are also remarkably capable of simply wandering off, no matter how exciting you think you are being!

 #3.
 Bring your character to life.
 Young children are immensely skilled at willingly suspending their disbelief and they love a puppet or character to engage with.
 Where they can be shy of unknown adults, a puppet gives them someone non-threatening to talk and listen to.
 Puppets can also gain their initial interest and help them understand the themes or emotions within a story.
 If you can illustrate, then drawing your characters will also be a great starting point.
-Children see being good at drawing as a highly prized skill.
+Children see being confident at drawing as a highly prized skill.

 #4.
 Keep it interactive.
 Songs, rhymes, chants, actions, sound effects, using other languages…all these engage young children and keep them involved in the story.
 There are many song tunes which children will know from an early age to which you can put your own words – try teaching new lyrics to twinkle, twinkle little star and see how easy it is!